Callmel4p/MiniCTF-2024/Write up/MiniCTF2024 (1).md

         cout << "Incorrect!
 Try again!!";
 }
 ````
 This is a cpp program with only main function run a if condition to check input string "flag" is expected answer or not.
 From the source code, I know that expected answer the string "miniCTF{R3vers3_1s_e4sy_h3r3_w3_g0}".
-That also the flag
+That's also our flag.

 ##### Comment